 I guess you could say we resolved to take some risks as a family, pursue our dreams, and trust God with the results.
 Our goal with each endeavor has been and will always be to bless, impact, and serve others.
 I once heard someone say, "If you left your city would anyone notice?
 Would there be any impact to your departure and if so who would be affected by it?"
 We wanted this to be true of our lives.
 To leave everything a little better than we found it.

-Today we are enjoying life as new parents to Roosevelt in the whirlwind of non profit-fundraising, house hunting and restoring, music playing, and restaurant-ing (Is that a word? ...Probably not).
+Today we are enjoying life as parents to Rosie and Justice (who joined our family through adoption last year) amidst the whirlwind of non profit-fundraising, house hunting and restoring, music playing, and restaurant-ing (Is that a word? ...Probably not).
 We are excited to share the ups and downs of our entrepreneurial journey, because it hasn't all been easy.
 If you want to learn from our design, serve, and business mistakes then sign up for our blog here.
 We hope to encourage you to take a risk and impact some lives along the way!

 We truly are so thankful you (or anyone) has stumbled upon our page.
 We like to say that we are living and following a slightly unconventional life that God has paved and planned specifically for us.
 So welcome to our little family's eclectic and humble pursuit of passion and purpose.